When you buy with our links, we may earn a commission. See how we work with brands

 The Leesa Plus Hybrid has both moderate levels of sinkage and bounce.
 This strikes a nice balance for back, stomach, and side sleepers alike.
 Though it has a less dramatic contour and hug.

 The thicker-than-average height of the mattress is beneficial for heavier bodies, albeit 13” is not the thickest on this list.
 Even so, it’s hard to complain too much given the relatively inexpensive price point the Leesa Plus is able to achieve.
-The coil unit in the queen size includes 981 13.5-gauge pocketed coils, and both that quantity and thickness provide more support than the average mattress.
+The coil unit in the queen size includes 981 13.5-gauge pocketed coils.
+The lower gauge coil is a thicker wire that is firmer and more supportive than the coils used in many other mattresses.

-In our performance tests, the Leesa Plus Hybrid scored the lowest of the mattresses on this list at 8.73.
-This is largely due to its high motion transfer that makes it less appealing for couples who share a bed.
+In our performance tests, the Leesa Plus Hybrid scored the lowest of the mattresses on this list at 8.72, ranking in the top 46% of all mattresses tested to date.
+This lower score is largely due to its high motion transfer, which makes it less appealing for couples who share a bed.
 All other categories scored well, and it still ranks well above the average mattress.

 Better still is the price.
 At $1,319, the Leesa Plus has the lowest cost of any plus-sized mattress on this list.
 If you’re on a budget and motion transfer isn’t a deal-breaker, the Leesa Plus is a great option for heavier-weighted sleepers.